Bristol Stag Weekend - Planning your Bristol stag do

 Everyone knows that nothing says Bristol stag do like a Polynesian nightclub.
 Okay, so maybe that’s not a thing, but Lola Lo is here to prove otherwise with its Tiki bar style and monkey nuts bar.
 It serves up some exotic drinks and has plenty of tables and booths to base your tribe before heading to the jumping dance floor later in the night.

 Another great party venue to consider is La Rocca on Triangle South.
 It’s a 3-room nightclub with classic tracks and chart hits playing throughout the night.
-It’s also got a checkerboard dance floor, so your moves should look even more impressive than ever before.
+It’s also got a chequerboard dance floor, so your moves should look even more impressive than ever before.
+You can ask the DJ to play your favourite songs, this is what makes La Rocca one of our favourite music venues.

 While the bigger festival timelines are best avoided, there are a couple that might be worth throwing into the mix.
+One of the less obvious choice of any Bristol stag do ideas is going to a festival in Bristol.
 Love Saves The Day takes place in May and features live music and entertainment at Eastville Park to the North East of the city.
 There’s also the Simple Things Festival in October if you’re looking at a stag weekend in late autumn.
 It’s another great music festival, and takes place at various venues across the city.

 Other local gems to consider are the caves beneath Redwood, which play host to horror film screenings and ghost tours, a ride down the natural rock slide up at Clifton Down, or you can try staying in Brooks Guesthouse’s Retro Rocker rooftop caravans if your party is small enough.